ROEL2407/human-centered-design-2122/README.md

 After that I added nonsense to my app.
 I went with the overall theme and added a train which will appear on the press of the H key.
 I added the NS logo to it and the colors of NS.

 ### Test 3

+This test was done offline in class.
+I connected Marijn's laptop to a big screen so I could see what he was doing and also stood beside him so I could see him using his keyboard and touchpad.

+New Insights:

+- J and K button are better to use for up and down
+- The train animation is a bit childish, make it more morbit
+- Marijn takes the train 9:30 am and late in the evening
+- Marijn could take a trip to another place
+- if clicked on the arrows, marijn expects to go to the time input

+Updates before the test:

+- Added the train animation
+- Added tabbing on j and k

+Working process after testing:

+After the test I had a little bit of time to change some things based on the feedback from the last test.

+I changed little things like the min and max of the time input that i had on 6:00 to 20:00.
+I changed that to 0:00 to 23:59 because Marijn could take later or earlier trains

+I also changed the tab buttons and the button for the animation.
+I changed the tab buttons from J and K to H and L. Because H was the animation button, I changed this to M.

+A thing I forgot to add in earlier tests was make it possible to travel to something else then home and work.
+I added this with another button for a different journey.

+I also added they functionality to go to the time directly if you push the arrow keys.

+In this little time I had, I couldn't add everything Marijn had as feedback.
+These are the things I couldn't add:

+- Change the animation to something more Marijn like.
+Marijn said the animation of the train was a bit childish, which I agree with after a hard look.
+What I would've done on suggestion of Marijn was a disaster to happen.
+I thought when the animation button was clicked, a tied up person would fall from the sky and be tied to the tracks. when the train would drive over the person, blood spatters would go everywhere on the background.
+- Marijn said J and K are more used for up and down.
+I wanted to add this functionality into my app but with this time I couldn't.
+I would've liked it for skipping to another part of the reservation like from the date buttons to the time input.
+- Preferably I would've added that if the "Anders" journey was selected, the user then could enter their train stations.
+This actually bugged the tabbing through the item because the item was there in the html but not visible.
+The system would then stay on the last tabbed item and couldn't go to the next one because it kept trying to get to the input field.

 ## Exclusive design principles